This blueberry banana smoothie is made with just five ingredients: blueberries, bananas, spinach, chia seeds, and cashew milk.

 Anyway, around then I remember trying blueberries for the first time.
 Blueberry Muffin was so cool, I figured blueberries would be equally magical.

 I don’t know if it was just a lackluster container, but I walked away underwhelmed.
-Strawberries were so juicy and popping with flavor, and the blueberries were on the drier, more muted side.
+Strawberries were so juicy and popping with flavor.
+The blueberries were on the drier, more muted side.

 Or if it’s off-season, buy frozen blueberries that were picked and packed while the blueberries were perfectly ripe.